-Step Action 1 Select the item in the Kanban diagram 2 Drag the item to the right of the Kanban diagram Lanes 3 Drop the item on the appropriately named drop zone element.
-4 Select 'Move to' to move the element to the new diagram or 'Create link on diagram' to create a link on the second diagram without removing it from the current diagram
+Step Action 1 Select the item in the Kanban diagram.
+2 Drag the item to the right of the Kanban diagram Lanes.
+3 Drop the item onto the zone with the name of the diagram you are moving the element(s) to.
+4 Select 'Move to' to move the element to the new diagram or 'Create link on diagram' to create a link on the second diagram without removing the element from the current diagram.